naobservatory/mgs-pipeline/README.md

    can only handle short-read paired-end data.
 2. Run `./import-accession.sh [accession]`.
 Continue in parallel; this doesn't have to finish before you get to step #5, it just needs a small head start.
+   * If some files hit errors it's fine to re-run; it skips any files that are already complete.
 3. Make a directory `bioprojects/[accession]/metadata` and:
    b.
 Create `bioprojects/[accession]/metadata/name.txt` with the short name of
       the associated paper.
 For example, `Rothman 2021`.